AshridgeTechnologies/elemento/stories/General usability Part 3.md

 - Alt-hover over running app highlights the elements
 - Input adornment of = in Fx mode
 - Change to formula if type = at the start
+- Warn if type formula in text field without changing to formula
 - Action formulas indicated by special button - update Help
 - Nav tree like power apps:  full width, menu at right, highlight and menu on hover
 - Have fixed kind buttons non-disables but warn if try to change